Italy is a country with many different languages and dialects. One of these is Lombard, spoken in Lombardy and in Milan

 Some languages feature sounds not found in most other languages, making pronunciation particularly tricky:

-Spoken primarily in Southern Africa and Namibia, these languages are so difficult to pronounce that they can alter the structure of the throat of a foreign person trying to speak them.
+Spoken primarily in Southern Africa and Namibia, these are so difficult to pronounce that they can alter the structure of the throat of a foreign person trying to speak them.

 Depending on the dialect, it has up to nine tones small pitch differences can lead to completely different meanings.